 The Best Kept Craft Fair Secret for More Sales

-I do like knowing what throws a customer’s experience off enough that they’ll take the time to go online, give a business one star and write a bad review.
+I like knowing what throws a customer’s experience off enough that they’ll take the time to go online, give a business one star and write a bad review.

 But neither bad review said: